 Information shared with the Office of the Commissioner of Official Languages via social media is subject to the provisions of the Access to Information Act and the Privacy Act.
-This means that the information you share through the Office of the Commissioner’s Facebook, YouTube and Twitter accounts can be captured, stored, consulted and disclosed in response to a request under either of those acts.
+This means that the information you share through the Office of the Commissioner’s social media accounts can be captured, stored, consulted and disclosed in response to a request under either of those acts.

 To protect your personal information, and that of others, we recommend that you not include information such as telephone numbers or e-mail addresses in your comments and messages.

 The Office of the Commissioner does not collect or keep personal information on users of its accounts, unless you choose to send us a message or make a comment in which you voluntarily provide personal information.
 Such personal information provided by you will be passed on to the Office of the Commissioner’s staff so they can respond to you.

 However, personal information posted on the Office of the Commissioner’s Facebook or Instagram pages and YouTube channel or included in tweets will become public given the nature of these sites.
 If you want us to remove personal information that you have included on one of our pages, contact us.